KBradshaw64/SQL-employee-tracker/README.md

   ## Usage

   Please run npm i in the integrated console before use.
 Once you run the file you will stay in the options loop and executing options until you use the "quit" option.
+Check out https://drive.google.com/file/d/109VCPOEZSS_tY40XukWyt6o-zOgSOSq2/view for a video demonstration of the application.

   ## Credits